EbenGitHub/Algorithm_DataStructure_DesignPattern/DesignPattern/Design_Pattern.md

 ```

 > In this example, the SubsystemA and SubsystemB classes are the complex system, and the Facade class provides a simplified interface to the system.
 Clients can use the Facade class to perform operations on the system without needing to know the details of how the system works.

+###

+## Behavioral patterns

+Behavioral Design Patterns are concerned with the communication between objects, how objects collaborate and how they operate together to achieve a common goal.
+These patterns focus on the interaction between objects and the delegation of responsibilities among them.

+Behavioral patterns are used to solve problems related to communication between objects, such as managing complex interactions between objects, defining algorithms and encapsulating requests.

+Some examples of Behavioral Design Patterns include:

+- Observer Pattern: This pattern defines a one-to-many dependency between objects, so that when one object changes state, all its dependents are notified and updated automatically.

+- Strategy Pattern: This pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+This pattern allows you to change the algorithm used by an object at runtime.

+- Command Pattern: This pattern encapsulates a request as an object, allowing you to parameterize clients with different requests, queue or log requests, and support undoable operations.

+Each of these patterns provides a different way to structure the communication and collaboration between objects in a manner suitable to the situation.
+By understanding the different behavioral patterns, developers can choose the appropriate pattern for their specific needs and improve the flexibility, extensibility, and maintainability of their software.

 ######